 Best Tour in Skagway

 I know this post is about doing a day in Skagway on your own, but Skagway does have a lot of awesome tours!
 My personal favorite is the summit excursion on the White Pass Railroad.
+This is one of my favorite experiences in all of Alaska!
 The views are amazing, the history and engineering are fascinating and you get to experience the interior and high mountains that you wouldn’t otherwise see on a day trip.
 I mention this because it’s a half day tour, so you could absolutely do this tour and still fit in a hike.
 If you are on a cruise, book this excursion through your ship.
-If you are an independent traveler, I highly recommend this tour (and if you’re doing the Chilkoot trail, this is really the only way to return in my opinion!).
+If you are an independent traveler, I highly recommend this tour (and if you’re doing the Chilkoot trail, this is the best way to return.
 You could do the summit tour or you could do a train ride and hike described below.

 Where to Eat and Drink